nanotheorygroup/kaldo/docs/tutorials.rst

 also two tutorials available in the documentation that can be run in `Binder<https://mybinder.org/>` and `Google Colab<https://colab.research.google.com>`.
 This page is a collection of tutorials that have been explained in further detail.
-If you are new to ballistico and thermal conductivity study, this area may be a good place to start.
+If you are new to kaldo and thermal conductivity study, this area may be a good place to start.
 Please note that some tutorials also require that you have LAMMPS built with an mpi exectuable.